Need Help? Give us a call.

-And if you don’t have a broker or agent but you definitely want one, the Small Business Health Options Program has a list of registered ones broken down by zip code.
+And if you don’t have a broker or agent but you definitely want one, the Small Business Health Options Program has a list of registered SHOP brokers broken down by zip code.

 Depending on how much time and energy you’re willing to sink into the health insurance search on your own, it could make sense to find a broker or agent right away, or to try out the SHOP marketplace solo before deciding.

-If you have fewer than 25 full-time employees (or the equivalent), and they make an average of $50,000 at most, then you could potentially qualify for the Small Business Health Options Program’s health care tax credit.
+If you have fewer than 25 full-time employees (or the equivalent), and they make an average of $50,000 or less, then you can qualify for the Small Business Health Options Program’s health care tax credit.

-This credit is worth up to 50% of all costs and expenses you’ll be putting money towards for your employees’ health insurance premiums.
+This credit is worth up to 50% of all costs and expenses you’ll be putting money toward for your employees’ health insurance premiums.
 That’s a huge deal for small businesses.

-Note that, to qualify, you need to cover at least 50% of your employees’ premiums, but you don’t need to over coverage to their dependents or part-time employees (those who work 30 or fewer hours each week).
+Note that, to qualify, you need to cover at least 50% of your employees’ premiums for all full-time employees, but you don’t need to offer coverage to their dependents or part-time employees (those who work 30 or fewer hours each week).

-There are 4 basic qualifications you have to hit in order to offer plans through the Small Business Health Options Program to your employees:
+There are four basic qualifications you have to meet in order to offer plans through the Small Business Health Options Program to your employees:

 As you can see, there’s plenty of wiggle room for your small business to qualify for the Small Business Health Options Program.
 The major sticking point is the size of your business.

-If you qualify, simply check the Small Business Health Options Program homepage to select your state-specific marketplace.
+If you qualify, simply check the Small Business Health Options Program homepage to see if your state has a state-specific marketplace.
 From there, searching for the plans you want is a pretty straightforward process, and the SHOP website will walk you through it.